nohzafk/emacs-backbone/README.md

 ### Gleam process won't start

 Check:

 1. Gleam is installed: `which gleam`
-2. Bun is installed: `which bun`
+2. Node is installed: `which node`
 3. The `emacs-backbone-gleam-executable` variable is correct
-4. You've run `bun install` in the core directory
+4. You rebuilt the backend after changing Gleam source: `gleam build`

 ### Package installation fails